 If you are lucky enough to live on, or near, to the South coast and within easy reach of Newhaven, trips across the channel with DFDS/Transmanche, are very easy.
 For readers living further afield journey times will be longer, but it is worth considering a stopover in this beautiful city if you are travelling through France.

 For my husband and I Rouen seemed a perfect destination for a short break in springtime.
 The four-hour crossing with DFDS was spent relaxing with my kindle whilst nibbling a flaky croissant and sipping coffee.
 We arrive in Dieppe on time and exactly 6 minutes after disembarking we are on the motorway with just an hour drive to Rouen.
 The wonders of sat nav have reassured us we shall be taken directly to our city centre hotel.
 But no, just as we think we are almost there sat nav tells us we are in the ‘vicinity of our destination’, and with that gives up.
 So, we are on our own for the last few yards, no map and trying to negotiate impossibly tight roads within a maze of streets in the historic ‘old town’ district.
 I had though a ‘city centre’ hotel was a grand idea to cut down on walking!
 I hadn’t factored in getting to said hotel.
 A few phone calls later and we manage to make it to the hotel’s underground car park – another driving challenge, which is not for the faint hearted, but we succeed in finding a spot and are soon checking in.
-Theis just what it says – central and next to the amazing cathedral that dominates Rouen.
+The Hotel Mercure Central Cathedral is just what it says – central and next to the amazing cathedral that dominates Rouen.

 Leaving our bags, we set off to explore as arriving mid-afternoon gives us a few hours to tick off some landmarks and get our bearings.
 The streets around the hotel are mainly pedestrianised and lined with a selection of tempting shops.
 Then there are the imposing buildings, churches and places of interest.
 It becomes apparent that Rouen suffered in the bombing by the allies in WW2 as ancient buildings that did survive, or have been renovated, are surrounded by the not so pretty designs of the sixties and seventies.